seekthex/CHC_Wallets/README.md

 ### Tested Systems:
+-Ubuntu 14.04
 -Ubuntu 16.04

 build-chc-Ub16.sh
 --------------

-Description: Creates a .16 CHC "cli" testnet wallet on Ubuntu 16.04 with sentinel and pre-configured
+Description: Creates a .16 CHC "cli" testnet wallet on Ubuntu 14.04,16.04 with sentinel and pre-configured

 Usage: